An Idyll of 1745

 An Idyll of 1745 is an 1884 oil painting by the English artist John Everett Millais.
 It depicts a fictional scene from the Jacobite rising of 1745.
 During an interlude in the conflict, a drummer boy from an infantry regiment of the British Army plays a fife, watched by three Scottish girls.
+A number of paintings of Jacobite-themed paintings were produced in the Victorian era including Charlie Is My Darling by Millais.

 The three artists models for the girls were the sisters Hetty Pettigrew, Lily and Rose Pettigrew.
 Today the painting is in the Lady Lever Art Gallery having been acquired in 1922 when the work was transferred to the gallery by Lord Leverhulme from his own private collection.